EDI (Electronic Data Interchange)

 EDI reduces labor costs

-EDI system handle high volume
+EDI systems handle high volume

 EDI grows with you

 The best part of using an effective EDI solution is that the system gets adapted to changes with respect to the business process as your company begins to grow.

 Small businesses may find Electronic Data Interchange integration a challenge, but those that want to build relationships and partner with large organizations should consider incorporating EDI into their current supply chain strategy.

 What do you need to get started with EDI?

 So what do you need to get started?
 First of all, lay out your process for handling documents from one side of the chain to the next.
 What is the process?
 Does it require a great amount of manual intervention?
 Think of how many places in the process where a human agent is necessary to move the process to the next stage.

 Step 1: How much variation exists between documents